Health & Safety Policy

 The health and safety policy has been produced to enable the University to comply with its legal duties and responsibilities under the Health and Safety at Work etc. Act 1974 and relevant statutory provisions.

-The health and safety policy describes the University Health and Safety Management System and provides a framework for the University's business that is research, educational, management and other activities.
+The health and safety policy describes the University Health and Safety Management System.
+It provides a framework for the University's business (research, education, management and other activities).

-The University Health & Safety Policy is divided into three distinct parts which are the:-
+The University Health & Safety Policy is divided into three parts, which are the:-

-Statement of Intent which provides the Policy and general direction for the management and governance of health and safety within the University;
+Statement of Intent.
+This includes our formal commitment to, and general direction for, the management and governance of health and safety within the University;

-Organisation which sets out how this part of the policy is organised within the University and defines responsibilities and accountabilities for all staff (including line management);
+Organisation.
+This sets out how health and safety is organised within the University.
+It also defines the responsibilities and accountabilities for all staff (including line management);

-Where non-compliance is being considered by an enforcement authority, the Associate Director of Health & Safety must be informed.
+Where non-compliance with this policy, and / or related legal requirements, is being considered by an enforcement authority, the Associate Director of Health & Safety must be informed.

 Policy Review